DOI-USGS/usgscsm/README.md

 original ISD model, and also shared among various photogrammetric packages.

+The model state can also be saved in binary msgpack format, which is smaller and much faster to load than JSON.
+The `.isd` extension is suggested for binary model state files but is not enforced.
+When loading, the format is determined by inspecting the first bytes of the file.

 The camera model state can be modified by an application of a rotation and translation, which is necessary in order to refine a camera's position and orientation in photogrammetry, while these operations are not easy to express in the original ISD format.

+The GXP `.sup` file format is also supported for interoperability with the GXP software suite.

 This library provides functionality for saving the model state file, as discussed in the next section.